 Oracle Corp.
 Tuesday handed out another major patch load as part of its quarterly patch cycle.

-The Redwood Shores, Calif.-based vendor in total patched 36 vulnerabilities in various products, including
+The Redwood Shores, Calif.-based vendor in total patched 36 vulnerabilities in various products, including its database and application server software.

 Along with the security updates, Oracle yesterday said it has made changes to an existing tool that seek out default accounts and passwords that could theoretically be used for nefarious purposes by malicious hackers.
 According to Oracle's MetaLink customer support site, databases upgraded from Oracle 7, Oracle 8i or Oracle 9i may still have the default accounts.